Diagnosing Parkinson’s

 There are several other conditions that might produce symptoms that can be mistaken for Parkinson’s disease.
 Here are some possibilities:

 • Medication side effects: Certain drugs can produce or exacerbate symptoms.
+Because of this, your doctor should review all your medications with you to determine if any could contribute to PD-like symptoms.

 Once you or your loved one has a diagnosis of Parkinson’s disease, it is time to discuss treatment options with your physician.